jeffreybergier/Previous-Fork/readme.previous.txt

 Previous was written by Andreas Grabher, Simon Schubiger and Gilles Fétis.

-Many thanks go to the members of the NeXT International Forums for their help.
+Many thanks go to the members of the NeXT International Forums and the members of the NeXTcommunity for their help and motivation.

 Special thanks go to Gavin Thomas Nicol, Piotr Twarecki, Toni Wilen, Michael Bosshard, Thomas Huth, Olivier Galibert, Jason Eckhardt, Jason Stevens, Daniel L'Hommedieu, Tomaz Slivnik, Vaughan Kaufman, Peter Leonard, Brent Spillner,